MS in Architecture Program Options

 The degree is structured around a highly focused core of studios, research seminars, and a thesis that collectively expand upon students’ architectural knowledge.
 These courses teach students how to put advanced design and research methods at the service of critical, productive thinking for energy-efficient design for our global future.

 In a student’s first semester, there is a required design studio and research seminar to build upon design interests and research methodologies as they pertain to sustainable and energy-conscious solutions.
 In the second semester, we work with each individual student to craft a suite of electives, drawn from both the school of architecture and across the university, to support a student’s specific interests in preparation for their final thesis/directed research experience.
 Students may elect to take part in the 6-credit Directed Research (DR) courses taught each spring by professors whose design research aligns well with a student’s area of research interests.
 The DR courses, along with the second research seminar, prepare students for the final capstone project.

 The final semester is a capstone experience that embraces the complex multi-disciplinary nature of architectural projects in the 21st century by providing a framework for students to explore individual research + design interests around a series of topics supported by faculty expertise from across the university.
-Led by School of Architecture faculty, small groups of students working in these shared topic areas are given the opportunity to advance their work in the kinds of multi-disciplinary contexts and conversations that drive innovative practice today.
+Led by School of Architecture faculty, students can work together or individually among shared topics and interests and are given the opportunity to advance their work in the kinds of multi-disciplinary contexts and conversations that drive innovative practice today.
 Through this degree-culminating experience, we prepare students to seek, initiate, and lead these conversations upon graduation.

 Students have the option of applying to the interdisciplinary Certificate